Late-time Evolution and Instabilities of Tidal Disruption Disks: Comparisons to Observations

-Assuming a roughly spherical outflow, this material would be optically thick to the emission from the disk until it has expanded beyond a radius of \be r_{\tau=1} \approx \lp \frac{\kappa M_{\rm flare}}{4\pi}\rp^{1/2}. \ee Up until the ejecta has reached this radius of \mbox{$r_{\tau=1}\sim10^{15}\,{\rm cm}$,} this material could reprocess the disk emission and increase the optical/UV luminosity.
-Due to the speed of the ejecta though, it would reach this radius in $\sim{\rm few}\times{\rm days}$, so it might be difficult to catch such a phase.
+Another possibility is that this ejected material generates radio emission.
 As the ejecta continues to expand, it will interact with surrounding material with density $n$, sweeping up a mass comparable to its own on at a Sedov-Taylor radius of \be r_{\rm TS} \approx \lp \frac{3M_{\rm flare}}{4\pi n m_p}\rp^{1/3}, \ee where $m_p$ is the proton mass.
 A typical radius would be $r_{\rm TS}\sim10^{17}-10^{18}\,{\rm cm}$, depending on the value of $n$ which may be higher in the cicumnuclear environment.
 Thus we would expect radio synchrotron emission on a timescale of $\sim{\rm yrs}$.
 This is analogous to the radio flare model for neutron star mergers by \citet{Nakar2011}, and we would expect similar luminosities of \mbox{$\sim10^{38}\,{\rm erg\,s^{-1}}$} at around $\sim{\rm GHz}$ frequencies.
-Such a model may have difficulty though producing flares that fall off more abruptly.
-This could instead require collisions between successive ejections, or even within the same ejection, due to the wide range of outflow velocities expected from different parts of the disk.
+Such a model may have difficulty though producing flares that fall off more quickly \citep[e.g., see some of the radio light curves in][]{Alexander2020}.
+This could instead require collisions between successive ejections when the fast outer material of a later shell catches the slower inner material of an earlier shell.
+We save a detailed calculation of this process for future work.

 Roughly speaking though, when \citet{Cendes2024} fit synchrotron models to real events, they find similar parameters to what we find here.
+Furthermore, tracing the velocities of the radio emitting regions back in time requires material to be ejected after the main TDE on timescales similar to when we see disk instabilties.
 This all suggests that the super-Eddington flares our disk models exhibit could naturally explain the observed radio flares, which we will explore in future work.
-Since the mass in the ejections and the duration between flares depends strongly on $M_{\rm BH}$, modeling the flares could provide a complementary way to constrain the masses of BHs in TDEs.
+Since the amount of mass in the ejected depends on $M_{\rm BH}$, modeling the flares could provide a complementary way to constrain the BHs in TDEs.